ayanko/caphub-slides/preface/01_slide.md

 !SLIDE small

-# SOA
+## SOA

-Project consits of multiple applications
+Project consits of multiple applications:

 * admin
 * billing
 * api
 * ...

-!SLIDE
-# And

-Deployment rules are the same.
+And a lot of deployment rules are the same.

 !SLIDE
 How to share deployment code?